Ceelle Burke

-Cecil Louis Burke, who performed as Ceelle Burke, was a musician and performer.
+Cecil Louis Burke, who performed as Ceelle Burke, was an American musician and performer.
 He was born in Los Angeles.
 After working with the Norman Thomas Quintette, he joined Curtis Mosby's Blue Blowers.
 He collaborated with Leon Rene on the song Lovely Hannah.
 He recorded From Twilight 'Til Dawn with his orchestra on Capitol Records in 1943.
 Alan Warner and Billy Vera produced.
 Leon Rene wrote the song.
 He also played with Jackie Kelso.

 Burke recorded several songs on Rene's label Exclusive Records.